Classes

 Primary Classes (subject to enrollment)

-Camp singers will explore Irish culture by learning songs in the Irish language.
-We’ll also sing traditional Irish songs in English, practice key words in Gaelic, talk about how to care for your voice, and show singers how to add some of the vocal decorations that make Celtic songs so beautiful.
+Irish Singing (usually age 9 and up)– explore Irish culture by learning songs in the Irish language.
+We’ll also sing traditional Irish songs in English, practice key words in the Irish language, talk about how to care for your voice, and show singers how to add some of the vocal decorations that make Celtic songs so beautiful.

-This course will consist of “hands-on” instruction in Irish harp playing.
-Beginners will learn basic harp technique and approach to the instrument, and those who have been playing longer will work on adding more elements of Irish harp playing according to their playing level.
-Students age 7 and up are welcome in this class.
+Irish Harp (age 7 and up)–Beginners will learn basic harp technique and approach to the instrument, and those who have been playing longer will work on adding more elements of Irish harp playing according to their playing level.
 For those who do not own a harp but would like to try the instrument, it may be possible to rent one for the camp.
 We will have a limited supply of rental instruments and will rent them on a first-come, first-serve basis, so contact us right away if you’re interested in doing that!

-An introduction to Irish percussion playing on the traditional Irish frame drum, the bodhrán.
+Bodhrán (Irish Drum- age 8 and up)– An introduction to Irish percussion playing on the traditional Irish frame drum, the bodhrán.
 The classes will emphasize basic bodhrán technique as well as the general rhythmic elements common in Irish music including the basic dance rhythms (jig, reel and hornpipe).
-Students do not need to have any prior experience, but they must be at least eight years old to enroll in this class.
+Students do not need to have any prior experience.
 Each student will need a bodhrán for the class.
-It’s possible we will have drums to lend to students in the class, but cannot guarantee this… so contact us by June 12 if you’d like to purchase one for your son or daughter, and we can give you information on how to do that.
+It’s possible we will have drums to rent to students in the class, but cannot guarantee this… so contact us by May 25th if you’d like to purchase an instrument for your son or daughter, and we can give you information on how to do that.

 Other Activities

-In between our primary instrument classes, we’ll have some other activities, as breaks from concentrating and some additional chances to learn about Irish culture!
+In between our primary music classes, we’ll have other activities, as breaks from concentrating and some additional exposure to Irish culture!
 Here are some of the subjects that are likely to be included:

 Tune Tussle: each student will be assigned to a small group of students who will work together to prepare something Irish-music-related to share at the end of the camp.
 This may include songs, instrumental tunes, or Irish dance or skits as the students wish!